 The most intensive shipping is in the Swedish waters passing the island Gotland and heading to the Gulf of Finland.
-Shipping to the port of Riga plays also an important role by having heavy traffic in a context of CBC area (Figure 1).
+Shipping to the port of Riga plays also an important role by having heavy traffic in a context of CBC area (see Figure 1).

-Figure 1.
-Current use of shipping in the SWB and CBC marine areas.
+Figure 1: Current use of shipping in the SWB and CBC marine areas.
+Source: HELCOM Secretariat for Baltic SCOPE project.
+October 2015

-Shipping use in the marine space is shown on the Figure 2 showing the most important aspects for shipping from the perspective of existing use and restrictions that may appear because of wrecks, dumping ground, military areas.
+Shipping use in the marine space is presented on the Figure 2 showing the most important aspects for shipping from the perspective of existing use and restrictions that may appear because of wrecks, dumping ground, military areas and areas to be avoided.